dombrant/100-days-of-code/r1-log.md

 ### R1D92 (June 10th, 2018)
 Today I worked on my Blurry Image Load library.
 I created a new branch for version 2 and created a GitHub repo.
 Next, I'll be re doing the main script.

+### R1D93 (June 11th, 2018)
+Today I did some more work on my Blurry Image Load library.
+I updated the syntax to be more ES2015+ style.
+I also changed the value the script stores each img element and its data attribute to a single array of objects.